bocchino/SoftwareTools/README.md

 ### Compiler ###

 The build system assumes you have [clang](http://clang.llvm.org) installed on your system.
-If you don't (or you'd rather use gcc), first edit `params.fish` in the top-level directory to replace `clang` with `gcc`.
+If you don't (or you'd rather use gcc), then edit `params.fish` in the top-level directory to replace `clang` with `gcc`.

 ### Building ###